MSRP: $2,330.00 – $3,342.00

-Our UV Sterilizers use the best and latest technology for disinfecting water
+Our commercial UV water treatment sterilizers use the best and latest technology for disinfecting water

 combined with beauty and modern design for user experience

-Classic Series – SL Series Sterilizers are perfect for both experienced and non-experienced end users.
+Classic Series – SL Series Sterilizers are perfect for both experienced and non-experienced end users, for both residential and commercial UV water treatment.
 UV Sterilization is versatile technology used for disinfecting water, other opaque liquids, hard surfaces and air.
 Using the same germicidal rays as the sun, but hundreds of times stronger, UV offers a reliable, cost effective, environmentally friendly alternative to chemicals and their resulting bi-products.